naturalis/nba-docs/content/advanced-queries/index.md

 http://145.136.240.125:30076//v2/taxon/query/?defaultClassification.genus=Hydrochoerus&_fields=recordURI,references.titleCitation

 ### Basic sorting: _sortFields
-To structure the documents in a query result, it is possible to sort the result by the values of user-defined fields.
+To structure a query result, it is possible to sort the result by the values of user-defined fields.
-This example extracts all geo objects with `areaType` ‘Country’ and sorts the results by the name of the locality (country):
+This example extracts all geo area records with `areaType` ‘Country’ and sorts the results by the name of the locality (country):

 http://145.136.240.125:30076/v2/geo/query/?areaType=Country&_fields=locality&_sortFields=locality

 Note that more than one `_sortField` can be provided, separated by commata.
-The results will then be first sorted on the first field, and if multiple documents match the first field, the latter fields will be considered in sorting the results.
+The results will then be first sorted on the first field, and if there are multiple results matching the first field, the latter fields will be considered in sorting the results.

 It is also possible to specify a sort direction.
 To sort in ascending order: